SaphiraSkies/ImageScraper/README.txt

 	pip3 install requests
 	pip3 install beautifulsoup4
 	pip3 install websockets
-6. You should now be able to run the scraper server: python3 server.py
+6. You should now be able to run the scraper server.
 7. You can deactivate the venv: deactivate